 Welcome to Italian-American Heritage Month!
-That’s right, October is the month where the United States celebrates the history and contributions of Italian-Americans to this country.
-Americas owes a lot to Italians starting with its name.
+That’s right, October is the month when the United States celebrates the history and contributions of Italian-Americans to this country.
+America owes a lot to Italians starting with its name.
 Thanks, Amerigo Vespucci!
 Italian-American Heritage Month was created by the President and Congress in 1989.
 With this in mind, I thought this would be a great time to take a look at some of the greatest Italian-American superheroes.

 To be sure, Italian-Americans are not an ethnicity that has gotten that much attention from either Marvel or DC.
 Italian-Americans have largely been stereotyped by American entertainment companies with numerous Mafia-styled characters.
 But, that is not to say that there are not some fairly big-name Italian-American superheroes.
 Let’s take a look at some honorable mentions before kicking off our Top 10 list!

 The DC Bombshells franchise kicked off in 2011 with some fantastic Ant Lucia’s prints re-imagining DC superheroines as World War II pin-up girls.
 The DC Bombshells franchise got its first ongoing series written by Marguerite Bennett in July 2015.
 In DC Bombshells, Catwoman was retconned into an Italian.
 Her name was Selina Digatti which is a clever last name.
 Digatti means “of the cats” in Italian.

 Zatara first appeared in Teen Titans Vol. 3 #39 published in May 2006.
 Zatara was a member of the Teen Titans.
 To be honest, Zatara is not the greatest character.
 He is basically just a male version of Zatanna only with an obnoxious attitude.
 As long-time followers of the Revolution know, I do not like derivative characters.
 Therefore, I do not have much love for Zatara.